Ask Yourself – Can We Go It Alone?

 - (Note: This is a good spot to add more ideas throughout the year about changes in the market and how you reacted to them.)

-Anything related to owning a home goes in this section.
+Note: Anything related to your personal housing goes in this section.

 - As of 2019, we have no plans to own another home.